Oklahoma Law Enforcement Memorial

 Johnny Ray Maisano, Sr. - State Game Warden

-Johnny Maisano, 53, had been a State Game Warden for thirteen years when in January of 1988 he contracted Lyme Disease from handling animals killed on the roads in his area.
+Johnny Maisano, 53, had been a State Game Warden for thirteen years when in January of 1988 he contracted Lyme Disease from handling animals killed on the roads in his area which was part of his duties.
 Johnny Maisano was hospitalized several times over the next couple years from the effects of the disease.
 Despite his continual sufferings from the disease Johnny Maisano remained an active Game Warden until his death the morning of Sunday, August 26, 1990.
 Johnny Maisano had died in his sleep during the night at home following an active day at a local sportsmen’s club fish fry at Robber’s Cave State Park near Wilburton.

 Johnny Maisano had filed a worker’s comp claim in 1989 and in late December 1990, four months after his death, the Worker’s Compensation Court of Oklahoma ruled that Game Warden Johnny Maisano had contracted the Lyme Disease in the course and scope of his employment as a State Game Warden.